Younium Blog

 Which subscription business metrics should you track?

-To measure the performance of a subscription business, you need to look for subscription business metrics beyond revenue.
+To measure the performance of a subscription business, you need to look beyond revenue alone.

-This is because subscription businesses focus more on the retention of their clients as opposed to client acquisition.
-This way, the nature of their revenue is recurrent, sustainable, and to an extent, predictable.
+This is because subscription businesses focus more on customer retention as opposed to client acquisition.
+This approach makes their revenue recurring, sustainable, and, to an extent, predictable.

 This goes to show just how important it is to keep tabs on subscription business metrics, to ensure a steady flow of revenue.

-In this post, you’ll learn about 7 subscription business metrics that you should track.
+In this post, you’ll learn about seven subscription business metrics that you should track.
 But first, let’s understand what subscription business metrics are and why they matter.

 What are Subscription Business Metrics?

 Every business has its key performance indicators.
-When it comes to subscription businesses, performance is gauged using some quantifiable metrics commonly known as subscription business metrics.
+When it comes to subscription businesses, performance is gauged using specific, quantifiable metrics commonly known as subscription business metrics.

 There are many subscription business metrics that you can track and every business can choose to focus on different metrics.